grvsanthosh/javaScript-ProblemSolving/Math.md

 ### Armstrong

 It's a number that equals the sum of its digits, each raised to a power.
 For example, if you have a number like 153, it's an Armstrong number because 1^3 + 5^3 + 3^3 equals 153.

+### prime

+A prime number is a number that can only be divided by itself and 1